mcmastermind/liSlider/README.md

-liSlider
+liSlider 1.1
 ================================

-jQuery based list item carousel like rotator .
+jQuery based list item carousel like rotator.

 ##What is liSlider?